syscrusher/golang.tmbundle/README.md

 if			|	An if statement, properly formatted (Go requires the use of {} on ifs, unlike C; this throws me sometimes). sel			|	A select statement, for looping over channel conditions. sw			|	A switch statement with an optional expression.

-#### Commands

-Shortcut		|	Content
-------- 		|	-------
-Cmd-K			|	Build the current package or executable.
-Cmd-R			|	Compile and run the current file.
-Cmd-Opt-T		|	Launch the unittests for the current package using "go test".
-Ctrl-Shift-H	|	Reformat the document according to the Go style guidelines.
-Ctrl-H			|	Show the Go HTML documentation for the currently-selected symbol.
-\<ESC\>			|	Complete the symbol under the cursor.

 ### Thanks